 The program is based on world's best practice and underpinned by adherence to food safety laws and requirements.
-Under the program, suppliers must provide detailed product specifications through an online database that supports product traceability and includes strict adherence to quality compliance standards, such as declarable allergens, certifications and nutritional information.
+Under the program, suppliers must provide detailed product specifications through an online database that supports product traceability and includes strict adherence to quality compliance nutritional information.